COVID-19 | The Pacific response: 8 April

 Hugh McClure

-Welcome to a new weekly Australia Pacific Security College (PSC) and Policy Forum initiative, tracking policy responses to the COVID-19 pandemic across the Pacific Islands region.
+Welcome to a new weekly Pacific Security College (PSC) and Policy Forum initiative, tracking policy responses to the COVID-19 pandemic across the Pacific Islands region.
 This is a snapshot of policy responses, correct as of 10:30am, 7 April 2020.

 The COVID-19 pandemic presents one of the greatest human security challenges the Pacific Islands region has faced.
 The crisis is demanding innovation and bold policy steps by leaders at all levels in our communities.
 In this period, it is more important than ever for Pacific policymakers to connect with one another, share expertise, and communicate policy responses.
 It is in this spirit that the PSC has created this tracking matrix to monitor policy responses by governments and Council of Regional Organisations in the Pacific (CROP) agencies across the region.